Ho Chi Minh: In the Soviet Union and China

 In 1923, Quốc (Hồ) left Paris for Moscow carrying a passport with the name Chen Vang, a Chinese merchant, where he was employed by the Comintern, studied at the Communist University of the Toilers of the East and in January 1924, attended Lenin's funeral.
 Hồ participated in the Fifth Comintern Congress in June 1924.
-At some point during late 1924 to early 1925, Hồ was despatched to Canton (Guangzhou) in China.
+At some point during late 1924 to early 1925, Hồ was dispatched to Canton (Guangzhou) in China.
 The Comintern assigned him to assist and interpret for Mikhail Borodin, who was the Comintern envoy to the Kuomintang Revolutionary Committee there.

 In Canton, Hồ organized the Association of Vietnamese Youth.
 He opened a political training school for Vietnamese revolutionaries, and in 1925–1926, he organized "Youth Education Classes" and occasionally gave socialist lectures to Vietnamese revolutionary young people living in Canton at the Whampoa Military Academy.
 These young people would become the seeds of a new revolutionary, pro-communist movement in Vietnam several years later.
 According to William Duiker, he lived with a Chinese woman, Zeng Xueming (Tăng Tuyết Minh), whom he married on 18 October 1926.
 When his comrades objected to the match, he told them: "I will get married despite your disapproval because I need a woman to teach me the language and keep house".
 She was 21 and he was 36.
 They married in the same place where Zhou Enlai had married earlier and then lived in the residence of Borodin.

 Hoàng Văn Chí, a Vietnamese anti-communist writer, argued that in June 1925 he betrayed Phan Bội Châu, the famous leader of a rival revolutionary faction and his father's old friend, to French Secret Service agents in Shanghai for 100,000 piastres.
 A source states that he later claimed he did it because he expected Châu's trial to stir up anti-French sentiment and because he needed the money to establish a communist organization.
 In Ho Chi Minh: A Life, William Duiker considered this hypothesis, but ultimately rejected it.
 This hypothesis was also rejected by Sophie Quinn-Judge and Duncan McCargo, who argued that this is likely propaganda invented by anti-communist authors, considering that Lâm Đức Thụ's reports showed that the French already had all the information they needed from their own spies.
 Also, according to Quinn-Judge and McCargo, Hồ was rapidly gaining supporters from the "best elements" of the Vietnamese nationalist movement to his ideas, thus having no motivation to eliminate Phan, who considered Hồ more as a successor than a competitor.
 Thus, Hồ had plenty of reasons to support such a respected activist as a figurehead for his movement.
 Other sources claim that Nguyễn Thượng Huyện was responsible for Chau's capture.
 Chau, sentenced to lifetime house arrest, never denounced Quốc.